UCSB-PSTAT/csc-python-docker-image/README.md

 Docker build --no-cache -t csc-python:latest .

 ## Persistant storage commands
+### (mounting your current working directory to your docker container in Mac and Windows)
 #### Run command for Mac users (This command will mount your documents folder within the container)
 docker run --rm -it -v $HOME/Documents:/home/jovyan/work -p 8888:8888 -e JUPYTER_ENABLE_LAB=YES csc-python:latest